nscon-gmbh/meraki-change-ssid-status/README.md

-# meraki-shut-wifi
+# Meraki change SSID status

-Shutdown a specific wireless SSID via Meraki Dashboard API.
+Change the status of wireless SSIDs via Meraki Dashboard API.

 ## Use Case Description

 A customer had the request to quickly shutdown a specific SSID which was available on all Meraki site networks.
+The script searches through the networks of a chosen organization for the specified search string and returns the results of SSIDs found.
+Then you can choose if you want to change the status from enabled to disable or from disable to enable.
+A table with the results after the change will be provided at the end.

 ## Installation